Enhance your learning experiences by studying at UBC in Vancouver!

 Preferred background in Engineering or related discipline.
 Undergraduate applicants only.
 Knowledge of programming is encouraged in order to follow the material.

 Introduction to Mechanics of Materials

-Introduction to Mechanics of Materials reviews core issues necessary for engineering design, answering the question: when applying forces and moments to an object, how much will it deform and when will it break?
-Subjects covered include: statically determinate frames and trusses; both normal and shear stresses and strains; shear force and bending moment diagrams; the theory of beam bending; torsion of circular rods; the transformation of stress and strain in two and three dimensions; stress in thin-walled pressure vessels; yield and ultimate failure criteria; and stress measurement techniques using strain gage, as well as other fundamental topics.
+Introduction to Mechanics of Materials reviews core issues necessary for engineering design: when applying forces and moments to an object, how much will it deform and when will it break?
+Subjects covered include: statically determinate frames and trusses, both normal and shear stresses and strains, shear force and bending moment diagrams, the theory of beam bending, torsion of circular rods, the transformation of stress and strain in two and three dimensions, stress in thin-walled pressure vessels, yield and ultimate failure criteria, and stress measurement technique using strain gage as well as other fundamental topics.

 Introduction to Dynamics